xingran815/weather_model_continue_dev/README.md

 First Observation
 ------------
 If it rains today, there is 50% chance that it also rains tomorrow.
-If it dows not rain today, it will most likely also not rain tomorrow.
+If it does not rain today, it will most likely also not rain tomorrow.

 Preprocessing data
 ------------